 Thanks to Adobe I've been ''retired'' since 1990, and now I'm having fun being an unofficial scholar at the University of California, Santa Barbara (UCSB).
 The people at the Kavli Institute for Theoretical Physics (KITP), Lars Bildsten in particular, have been most welcoming and tolerant of my eccentricities.
 The stellar evolution program EZ was created as part of a project with Lars.
-I created Tioga to make plots to show the output from EZ, and now I'm working on MESA to produce more and better stellar evolution data to plot with Tioga.
+I'm now working on MESA, an open source set of modules for software experiments in stellar astrophysics.

 Since a physicist can do "astro-physics", I imagine a Computer Scientist can do "astro-computing" or perhaps it could be called "computational-astro-physics".
 That seems to be a good description of what I'm up to these days, and I'm having a great time!
 But if I do happen to have a bad day, I can always turn to Calvin for inspiration.